Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "I need to know," she said, stronger this time.
 "I need to know why you think that."
 She reached blindly for her, her Rachel, and managed to find the edge of her skirt with her fingers.
 She gripped on tight.
 "Please," she whispered.

 She resumed dabbing at Quinn's forehead when the clammy fingers tightened their grip on her skirt.
-The cheerleader swallowed.
+Quinn swallowed.

 "You still make fun of me."
 She bit her lip briefly, but hurried on when Quinn opened her mouth to protest.
 "I know that most of it is in fun now.
 When we first started dating, it felt like you were teasing me because you were saying, 'Please don't stop doing that.
 I love it.'
 And now…when I get too bubbly, you roll your eyes.
 Or when I sing a song for you in glee or something like that, you're embarrassed of me.
 And when you tease, it feels like you're saying, 'Go away.
 You're pestering me.'"

 Rachel's warm presence started to disappear, and though she knew she had no right to at the moment, Quinn clenched tighter to that skirt, not letting her depart.
-The brunette gently pried her fingers away, kissing her knuckle softly before getting to her feet.
-She didn't go far, though, to the blonde's relief.
+Rachel gently pried her fingers away, kissing her knuckle softly before getting to her feet.
+She didn't go far, though, to Quinn's relief.
 Instead she set the washcloth on the side of the sink before digging through a drawer and bringing out a blue toothbrush.
 She ran it under the water and spread a thin layer of toothpaste across the bristles before bringing it back to Quinn.

-The cheerleader took it gratefully, though she was crying again at the gesture, and scrubbed ferociously at her teeth.
-Rachel helped her heave to her feet so she could spit up in the sink and rinse out with the brunette's mouthwash.
-The blonde made sure to rinse the toothbrush out as thoroughly as possible before tapping it against the sink and handing it back to Rachel.
+Quinn took it gratefully, though she was crying again at the gesture, and scrubbed ferociously at her teeth.
+Rachel helped her heave to her feet so she could spit up in the sink and rinse out with her mouthwash.
+Quinn made sure to rinse the toothbrush out as thoroughly as possible before tapping it against the sink and handing it back to Rachel.
 Her girlfriend…God, she hoped Rachel was still her girlfriend, and at the thought of having to hope for that, she nearly burst into tears.

 She bit her lip to keep from sobbing while Rachel offered her a weak smile and put everything back in its proper place.
 Quinn couldn't stand continuing this conversation in front of the mirror, so she was grateful when Rachel took her hand and brought her back to rest on the floor.
 She was confused until she realized it was so the toilet would be easily available for her.
 Then she just felt sick again.